 Chances are, if you’re properly optimizing your H1 for your targeted keyword, your title can be the exact same and will be perfectly fine.
 Your CMS should have separate fields to add both.

-While they don’t necessarily need to add them to banner images and background designs on a website, every article you write should have images with alt image tags.
+While they don’t necessarily need to be included in banner images and background designs on a website, every article you publish should have images with alt image tags.

-Incorporate Internal Links
+Incorporate Internal Links To Increase Content Value